ganioc/html-stitch/README.md

       // Task-specific options go here.
     },
     files: {
+      // dest is the directory to store the generated html files
-      // Target-specific file lists and/or options go here. dest:[test/*.stitch]
+      // [...] is the src file path, dest:[test/*.stitch]
     },
   },